Webb wins again as La Stella, Yaz power Giants past Braves

 La Stella gave San Francisco a 1-0 lead with a deep homer to right field off Huascar Ynoa (4-4) in the first.

+”Anytime you can give a guy who’s throwing like that an early lead, it’s the way to go,” said La Stella of Webb.

-Webb doubled past third baseman Austin Riley, moved to second on LaMonte Wade Jr.’s single and scored on La Stella’s sacrifice fly.
+Webb doubled past third baseman Riley, moved to second on LaMonte Wade Jr.’s single and scored on La Stella’s sacrifice fly in the third.
 The inning ended on second baseman Ozzie Albies’ over-the-shoulder catch of La Stella’s fly ball in shallow center field.

 Albies made another inning-ending play on his leaping grab of La Stella’s line drive in the sixth.